Privacy policy

 Privacy policy of the Zentrum für ambulante Onkologie

-The Center for Ambulatory Oncology cares very seriously about your legitimate data protection concerns and complies with the provisions of the General Data Protection Regulation (GDPR, German DSGVO), the Telemedia Act and also, where applicable, the provisions of other appropriable data protection regulations such as the Gene Diagnostics Act.
+The Center for Ambulatory Oncology cares very seriously about your legitimate data protection concerns and complies with the provisions of the General Data Protection Regulation (GDPR, German DSGVO), the Telecommunications Telemedia Data Protection Act (TTDSG), and also, where applicable, the provisions of other appropriable data protection regulations such as the Gene Diagnostics Act.

 The Center for Ambulatory Oncology handles the data you provide carefully and conscientiously.
 Where data of any kind is collected, processed or used, this will always be done within the legal provisions or with your express consent.